Remarkers/Remarkers-Indexer/standard.md

 ```

 ### Send
-send an NFT this will transfer the nft from the current owner to the a new owner by checking the list of past owners transfers from the date of nft mint using the id specified if any tx seems inappropriate during this filter then the last owner (who is ending at the last filter of the indexer without causing any issue) will be the owner specified by the indexer
+send an NFT this will transfer the nft from the current owner to the a new owner send transactions will be validate by checking all sends contaning same nft id and validating them one by one if any tx seems inappropriate during this filter then the last owner (who is ending at the last filter of the indexer without causing any issue) will be the owner specified by the indexer
 ``` JSON
 {
 "protocol": "DOT-721", // string(required)